SAP-samples/teched2023-AD161/exercises/Ex5/README.md

 # Exercise 5 - Create a Service (API)

-After the creation of the data model ( persistence layer ) we will now select what to expose to the outside world as an API.
-This API can then be consumed by UI apps, workflows, etc..
-For this we will add several entities to a service.
-CAP will expose this service automatically as a full blown OData service.
+After the creation of the data model ( persistence layer) we will now select what to expose to the outside world as an API.
+This API can then be consumed by UI apps, workflows, etc. For this, we will add several entities to a service.
+CAP will expose this service automatically as a full-blown OData service.

 ## Create New Service Entities